shivam-jaiswal-2002/Ecommerce-boilerplate/README.md

 # Reg No. 20BPS1148

 1) Download the files from repository or clone it in your system
 2) Go in the respective directory and use "npm install".
-The install json server package  by "npm install json-server".
+Then install json server package  by "npm install json-server".
 3) Now inside your main directory to start the json server run "npx json-server --watch db.json --port 3000" .
 Make sure that port 3000 is free .
 4) Now open new terminal and go inside main directory run "npm start"
 5) Now your react app is running